nchaikh/telegram-finance-bot/README.md

    Add your desired categories for both expenses and income.
 The "Tipo" column should contain:
    - "Gastos" for expense categories
    - "Ingresos" for income categories
+   - "Inversiones" for investment categories (e.g., "Acciones", "Bonos")

    For accounts, you can add bank accounts, cash, and cards.
 If a card is associated to a bank account (e.g., debit card), put the bank account name in Column E. This way, expenses on that card will be recorded on the associated bank account.

 4. The "Registros" sheet will store all financial records with the following structure:
    - Date
-   - Amount (negative for expenses, positive for income and transfers)
+   - Amount (negative for expenses/investments, positive for income and transfers)
    - Account (source account)
    - Category
    - Subcategory
    - Description
-   - Type (gasto/ingreso/transferencia)
+   - Type (gasto/ingreso/transferencia/inversión)
    - Additional data fields and formulas for reporting
+   - Asset (for investments)
+   - Quantity (for investments)
+   - Unit Price (for investments)

 ### 5. Deploy the Script